papir805/stratascratch_SQL_puzzles/readme.md

 # stratascratch_sql_puzzles
+A fun way to practice using joins, window functions, subqueries, common table expressions, and more, including documentation of my logic and multiple solutions in certain cases.

 SQL queries I've written in PostgreSQL, which are solutions for **most** of the puzzles found here: https://platform.stratascratch.com/coding

-Completed **free** puzzles, except for the ones listed below.